 Exposure to high levels or extended periods of sound can result in something called NIHL -- or Noise Induced Hearing Loss -- in dogs.
 This danger is especially real for military, police, search and rescue, service, and hunting dogs, all of whom are exposed to a wide range of both sights and sounds throughout the course of their day.

-Especially for working dogs such as military, police, search and rescue, and service animals, a dog’s hearing is essential for both the dog and the handler’s safety.
-Working dogs need to be able to take in their surroundings and hear commands, but when dogs suffer from NIHL they can’t do this as well putting everyone in danger.
+For both the working dog and the handler, a dog’s hearing is an essential element of safety.
+Working dogs need to be able to take in their surroundings and hear commands, but when dogs suffer from NIHL they can’t do this as well, thereby putting everyone in danger.
 Similar to humans, dogs can get NIHL from any form of prolonged loud noise like truck or helicopter transportation, gunfire, or even a loud nearby construction site.

 (Responses have been edited for clarity and efficiency.)